 I arrived at Oswego ahead of the rain around 6:00 pm, landed in a brisk southeasterly wind, and tied Warrior 481 down on the ramp in the event that the winds kicked up even more as the weather advanced.

-I had not eaten since noon and was already tired from a rigorous training session with Damian that culminated in a series of the most extreme simulated engine out landings that I had ever managed.
+My stomach groused with a meandering rumble.
+I had not eaten since noon and was already tired from a rigorous training session with Damian that culminated in a series of comparatively extreme simulated engine out landings.
 I ate peanuts from my flight bag, monitored the weather radar, and called my Dad to catch up with him while I waited for a break in the weather.

 Years ago, Kristy and I were stranded by weather on a flying trip to Michigan.
-She asked me if an instrument rating would have helped us get home.
-I answered in the negative; we were stranded by thunderstorms and going IFR would not have been wise.
-Now, I was an instrument rated pilot living that exact scenario.
+It was before I earned my instrument rating and she asked me if the rating would have helped us get home.
+I answered in the negative; we were stranded by thunderstorms and going IFR would not have been safe.
+Indeed, there I sat stranded, IFR ticket uselessly in hand..

-The weather picture remained ugly for the better part of three hours.
-Around 9:00, I was becoming extremely hungry and I knew that I needed to make a decision.
-I imagined that I could sleep in the comfortable leather recliners of the FBO if need be, but there still would not be any food available to me in the morning.
-The stationary front, true to form, was not going anywhere, but with dwindling sunlight, the energy of the storm was dissipating.
-The yellow and red returns on the radar reverted to green with both Sodus and Oswego Country airports going VFR.
-Oswego's version of VFR was lousy; eight miles visibility in rain with a 3,000 foot ceiling just after sunset.
-Lousy, but perfectly workable.
+Thanks to the wonder of modern electronics, I could easily see that the weather picture remained ugly for the better part of three hours.
+By 9:00, I was extremely hungry and needed a plan.
+I imagined that I could sleep in the comfortable leather recliners of the FBO if necessary, but there still would not be any food available to me in the morning.
+True to form, the stationary front was not going anywhere.
+Fortunately, the energy of the storm was dissipating with dwindling sunlight.
+Red and yellow returns on the radar reverted to green.
+At nightfall, Oswego County was marginal VFR with eight miles visibility in rain and a 3,000 foot ceiling.
+It was lousy, but perfectly workable.

 |Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|